DavidCary/react-measured-grid/docs/ScrollPosition.md

 Conversions generally favor in-range positions and `ScrollPosition`'s with an in-item offset.

 An in-range position is one that specifies a position that is within the range of the size of the grid.
-An in-range `scrollPosition` also uses an in-range index: an index that is between 0 and one less than the number of items.
+An in-range `scrollPosition` also uses an in-range index, an index that is between 0 and one less than the number of items.
 As a special case, when there are zero items, a 0 index is still considered as being in-range.